JardaniWorld/alx-higher_level_programming/0x03-python-data_structures/README.md

-This code retrieves an element from a list
+This code replaces an element of a list at a particular position